 Podcasts have taken the world by storm over the past few years, with 32% of Americans listening to one at least monthly.
 Chances are if you can think of a topic, there’s a podcast about it.

 Let your audience consume information on the go, making your brand an unobtrusive part of their drive to work or their daily chores.
+You can even experiment with adding unique elements like text to speech narrations to create a distinctive auditory experience.
 Consider inviting guests who are respected in your industry to discuss topics relevant to your product or service.
 The information will place you as a thought leader, while the casual format will make for comfortable listening.

 Podcasts are also an ideal platform for affiliate marketing, allowing you to partner up with like-minded brands to offer shout-outs and advertising slots including unique discount codes for your listeners.